bchiang7/jekyll-gulp-sass-browser-sync/README.md

-jekyll-gulp-sass-browser-sync
+Jekyll & Gulp Template
 =============================

-A starter project including full setup for Jekyll, GulpJS, SASS, AutoPrefixer &amp; BrowserSync
+A starter project including full setup for Jekyll, Gulp, SASS, Autoprefixer &amp; BrowserSync

 Here's a 1.5min [screencast](http://quick.as/pvrslgx) showing what you get.